 DIFFICULT TO REMOVE

-Pseudomonas aeruginosa is the pet peeve of spa owners, says Hamilton. ”It’s a bacterium that should’nt be normally found in spas,” he says.
-This is the most difficult to eliminate. ”Its presence can however be controlled using a chlorination system specifically dosed to eliminate it, he says.
-The E. coli bacterium, known to cause gastroenteritis and urinary tract infections, was detected in only one of the 30 health centers visited by Le Journal.
+Pseudomonas aeruginosa is the pet peeve of spa owners, says Hamilton. ”It’s a bacteria that shouldn’t normally be found in spas” he says.
+This is the most difficult to eliminate. ”Its presence can, however, be controlled using a chlorination system specifically dosed to eliminate it” he explains.
+The E. coli bacterium known to cause gastroenteritis and urinary tract infections, was detected in only one of the 30 health centres visited by Le Journal.